 When doing so online, there is a box where you can enter further details.
 We ask you to use this box to let the helpline know that we would like to be involved in and kept updated on their investigations.
 Here’s some wording you can paste into the box:

 Please note that this venue is listed on Treatwell at treatwell.co.uk.
-Treatwell are aware of the issue that I have raised and that I am making this report and they wish to be informed of any issues and the outcome at the following email address: firstname.lastname@example.org so that they can take any appropriate action.
+Treatwell is aware of the issue that I have raised and that I am making this report.
+They wish to be informed of any issues and the outcome at the following email address: firstname.lastname@example.org so that they can take any appropriate action.

 3. Keep us posted